MissVeronica/um-sort-users-columns/README.md

 ## Installation
 1. Remove the old version 1.0.0 code snippet if installed.
 2. Install by downloading the plugin ZIP file and install as a new Plugin, which you upload in WordPress -> Plugins -> Add New -> Upload Plugin.
-3. Activate the Plugin: Ultimate Member - PDF convert Image
+3. Activate the Plugin: Ultimate Member - Sort Users Columns